 *Contributed by Emma Morrell of Wanderlust and Wet Wipes

-Yosemite is, hands down, one of the best national parks in USA.
-A UNESCO World Heritage Site since 1984, this national park is the place to go in search for adventure.
+Yosemite is, hands down, one of the best national parks in the USA.
+A UNESCO World Heritage Site since 1984, this is the place to go in search of adventure.

-With iconic views and hikes all over the park, it is hard not to justify a long break here.
 Located in California’s Sierra Nevada mountains, there is no lack of things to do in Yosemite.
 It has hiking trails for people of most ages and abilities.
-For those less interested in hiking, there are any number of other outdoor activities including climbing, rafting, biking, fishing, golf, and horse riding.
+For those less interested in hiking, there are any number of other outdoor activities, including climbing, rafting, biking, fishing, golf, and horse riding.

-One of the highlights is Yosemite Falls, a 740 meters jump that makes it the fifth highest waterfall in the world.
+One of the highlights is Yosemite Falls, 740 meters (2427 feet) jump that makes it the fifth-highest waterfall in the world.
 You can reach it via a hike – which is actually rather challenging.
-If you are looking for an easier trail, opt for the Vernal Falls footbridge and the Mirror Lake Loop.ì
+If you are looking for an easier trail, opt for the Vernal Falls footbridge and the Mirror Lake Loop.

 Joshua Tree National Park